aenygma/davis-cyber-sec-club/wkshp2-os-basics/Readme.md

 __Now__, the customers can bring a recipe on how to make a meal.
 The Chef (Kernel) uses the recipe (Program) to assemble the meal (output).
 (We can even imagine the customer bringing some special ingredients of their own as well.)

+The Resources here are kitchen appliances: Oven, Fridge, Mixer, Storeroom.

 ---
 Two Customers come with two recipes.